-AIDS PROGRAM SERVICES MANAGER
+HIV PROGRAM SERVICES MANAGER

-This is administrative work planning, directing and evaluating educational, informational and counseling services provided as part of a comprehensive public health coordinating program for Acquired Immunodeficiency Syndrome (AIDS) or performing administrative disease surveillance and control work reporting and maintaining accurate data regarding AIDS and AIDS-related syndromes in Philadelphia county.
-The employee in the Prevention specialty develops and directs, through subordinate supervisors, the implementation of education, information and prevention policies and programs and supervises, directly and through subordinate supervisors, a staff engaged in performing HIV antibody testing and counseling for individuals, and disseminating and providing educational, training, informational and referral services concerning AIDS to the general public, community based organizations, specialized service providers and other interested groups.
-The employee in the Surveillance specialty implements and directs a system-wide disease surveillance and control program and directs, through subordinate supervisors, AIDS/HIV surveillance and control staff and specialized epidemiologic study personnel.
+This is administrative work planning, directing and evaluating educational, informational and counseling services provided as part of a comprehensive public health coordinating program for Human Immunodeficiency Virus (HIV) disease or performing administrative disease surveillance and control work reporting and maintaining accurate data regarding HIV and HIV related syndromes in Philadelphia county.
+The employee in the Prevention specialty develops and directs, through subordinate supervisors, the implementation of education, information and prevention policies and programs and supervises, directly and through subordinate supervisors, a staff engaged in performing HIV antibody testing and counseling for individuals, and disseminating and providing educational, training, informational and referral services concerning HIV to the general public, community based organizations, specialized service providers and other interested groups.
+The employee in the Surveillance specialty implements and directs a system-wide disease surveillance and control program and directs, through subordinate supervisors, HIV surveillance and control staff and specialized epidemiologic study personnel.
 Contact with representatives of the communication media, governmental officials, public and private health service providers and the general public is a major aspect of the work.
-Work is performed under the general direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- Only one position will be allocated to a specialty.
+· Only one position will be allocated to a specialty.

-- Positions must perform the work in the Health Department.
+· Positions must perform the work in the Health Department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)